decko/work-somewhere-rq/README.md

 ## Installing and Running
 ### Heroku
-Since Telephone was developed with Heroku in mind, of course ir runs without much effort.
+Since Telephone was developed with Heroku in mind, of course it runs without much effort.
 Just clone the project to your machine and get into the directory:
 ```bash
 git clone https://github.com/decko/work-at-olist-rq
 cd work-at-olist-rq
 ```
-(If you need any help on configuring Heroku, read their documetation [here](https://devcenter.heroku.com/articles/getting-started-with-python))
+(If you need any help on configuring Heroku, read their documentation [here](https://devcenter.heroku.com/articles/getting-started-with-python))

 Now, just login to your Heroku account and create a new instance: